emiliopalmerini/dotfiles/nix/modules/home/git/README.md

 ## Features
 - Sets editor to `nvim`, default branch to `main`, prune on fetch, rebase on pull, enables `rerere`.
-- Global ignore file and commit templates sourced from this repo:
+- Global ignore file sourced from this repo:
   - `nix/modules/home/git/config/.gitignore_global`
-  - `nix/modules/home/git/config/git_templates`
 - LFS filter configured (requires `git-lfs` if you plan to use it).
 - Handy aliases: `cm`, `co`, `br`, `ph`, `phf`, `pl`, `unstage`, `last`, `gh`, `graph`, `st`, `sh`.
 - Installs `git-absorb` to turn fixups into autosquash commits.

 ## Notes
-- Paths are resolved relative to the repo: `config` directory is used for ignore and templates.
+- Paths are resolved relative to the repo: `config` directory is used for the global ignore file.
 - If you maintain dotfiles in a different location, update the module accordingly.